 The GDPR uses some specific terminology.
 Data processing refers to almost any handling of personal data.
 A data processor carries out the processing.
 A data controller determines how personal data will be processed.
 A data subject is a person identifiable by personal data.
 Personal data is required to be processed in accordance with 6 principles.

-All PurelyHR™ users have access to view their personal data used in the system except when Account Administrators manually set the “Profile Information View” setting to MINIMAL in the Staff™ Account Settings.
-At this point, users can view only basic profile information (their name, email address, job title, hired date, department, and office).
-In order to avoid issues and allow users to access all their personal information, Account Administrators should verify that the default setting for information viewable in profile is set to ALL.
+All PurelyHR users have access to view their personal data used in the system except when Account Administrators manually set the “Profile Information View” to MINIMAL in the Staff module’s account settings.
+At this point, users can view only basic profile information (their name, email address, job title, hired date, department and office).
+In order to avoid issues and allow users to access all their personal information, Account Administrators should verify that the default setting for “Profile Information View” is set to ALL.

-Data Subjects personal information stored in PurelyHR™ is self-editable when a setting is enabled for employees.
-Account Administrators can control this parameter in the Account Settings in the Staff™ module.
-In the case where Data Controllers choose to restrict profile information editing, Data Subjects will need to request changes to their Account Administrators, who have access to edit information on their behalf.
+Data Subjects’ personal information stored in PurelyHR is self-editable when a setting is enabled for employees.
+Account Administrators can control this parameter in account settings in the Staff module.
+In the case where Data Controllers choose to restrict profile information editing, Data Subjects will need to request changes from their Account Administrators who have access to edit information on their behalf.